 A Diesel Particulate Filter (DPF) is fitted to modern diesel fuel vehicles to help meet environment emissions regulations and it is a self cleaning filter.
 If the DPF is blocked or blocking there is something causing it and cleaning is not necessarily the solution.
-The DPF system is complex but you can rest assured that the “DPF Doctor Assessment” has been proven time and time again to identify the actions required to get to the route cause of the DPF fault – giving a first time fix solution.
+The DPF system is complex but you can rest assured that the “DPF Doctor Assessment” has been proven time and time again to identify the actions required to get to the root cause of the DPF fault – giving a first time fix solution.

 What is the DPF Doctor Assessment?